vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **NOTE**: If the management network uses DHCP, `vic-machine` checks the firewall status of the management network before the virtual container host receives an IP address.
 It is therefore not possible to fully assess whether the firewall permits the IP address of the virtual container host.

-If not specified, the virtual container host uses the public network for management traffic.
+If not specified, the virtual container host uses the external network for management traffic.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 <pre>--management-network <i>network_name</i></pre>